a Union Cemetery Historical Society outdoor special engagement

 Featuring R.H.
 Wilhoit, Alisa Lynn and Rex Hobart

 Performed outdoors in Kansas City’s hidden gem, a return engagement featuring two new Poe stories this year!
 The Pit and the Pendulum - a man is sentenced by The Inquisition to various unspeakable tortures in a diabolical chamber of horrors.
 In The Tomb of Ligeia, we have Poe's twist on reanimating the dead.
 Treat yourself and your family to superb acting accompanied by atmospheric electric guitar underscoring in front of the “Holding Vault,” circa 1857.
-(Guided Cemetery Tour packages before the show are available the first two weekends of the run - see below for details.)
+(Guided Cemetery Tour packages before the show are available the first three weekends of the run - see below for details.)

 Length: Approx. 45 Minutes

 followed by a Q&A about Union Cemetery history [uchskc.org]

 NEW THIS YEAR:

 NEW THIS YEAR: Learn all about the historical significance of Union Cemetery and the many important figures in Kansas City history that are buried there with a guided pre-show tour with a member of the Union Cemetery Historical Society (UCHS).
 Limited space available for tours on September 17, 18, 19, 25, 26 and October 3 only.
 Simply select a show and tour combination ticket when purchasing and $15.00 of each ticket will benefit UCHS and their efforts to preserve Kansas City's oldest public cemetery.
 Tour participants will meet 90 minutes prior to showtime.
 Each tour will last approximately 60 minutes.